giranm/pagerduty-terraform-quickstart/README.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```

-Once initialized, `terraform.tfstate` will keep the current state of the deployment on the local disk.
-If you wish to have this securely managed, kindly consider using a [remote backend provider](https://www.terraform.io/docs/backends/index.html).

 ## Usage